Dactylanthias

-Dactylanthias is a small genus of fish belonging to the Anthiinae subfamily.
+Dactylanthias is a small genus of ray-finned fish belonging to the family Anthiadidae.
 It includes only two species from Ambon Island, Indonesia and the Tuamotus, French Polynesia.

 Taxonomy

 Dactylanthias was first established by the Dutch ichthyologist Pieter Bleeker in 1871.
-It is classified under the subfamily Anthiadinae of the family Serranidae.

 Description

 Dactylanthias was known only from a single specimen of Dactylanthias aplodactylus from Ambon Island, Indonesia, until another species was described in 2007 from the Tuamotus of French Polynesia.

 Species

 The following species are classified under Dactylanthias: